As you build a website for your business, you might be uncertain about what qualifies as site “wants” vs. “needs.”

 While they might not merit their own pages, the following features are also key to any new website.

 If your site is hard to navigate, you’ll lose visitors.
 Make sure your menus are easy to understand and use.
+Watch the video below for some tips!

 11. Calls to action